 Your gift of £116 helps a girl stay in school and get the education she deserves.

-Thanks to match funding from the UK government, your donation reaches even further, caring for more families and showing even more girls that their lives matter.
+Between 20 November 2019 and 19 February 2021 donations were doubled thanks to match funding from the UK government.
+This helped your donations reach even further, caring for more families and showing even more girls that their lives matter.